Posted on :: Tags: ,

 | none => return []

-But the definition of many fails Lean's termination check because it calls itself on the same input, so there is no structurally decreasing argument.
+But the definition of many fails Lean's termination check because it calls itself on the same input (in the some x branch), so there is no structurally decreasing argument.
 Two obvious options that may come to mind: bound the number of recursive calls, or mark the definition partial and skip the check (what lean4-parser does).
 Neither is satisfying.
 The first is too restrictive because there may not be a safe bound to pick.
 The second drops the totality guarantee (if p accepts the empty string, many p loops forever).
-A better solution comes enriching the type of the parser.
+A better solution comes from enriching the type of the parser.
 In prim-parser, every parser carries a grade in its type (a pair tracking error and consumption behavior).
 Look at many's signature:

 def many (p : Parser ⟨ge, always⟩ α) : Parser ⟨never, possibly⟩ (List α)